Letitia James wins primary for New York attorney general

-Letitia James, a longtime New York City politician with ties to both the state's underclass and its elites, beat three other candidates in a Democratic primary for attorney general on Thursday, then turned her sights on the man she saw as her real opponent: President Donald Trump.
+Letitia James, a longtime New York City politician with ties to both the state's underclass and its elites, beat three other candidates in a Democratic primary for attorney general, then turned her sights on the man she saw as her real opponent: President Donald Trump.

 For the 59-year-old former public defender, history is at stake, too.
 She would become the first black woman to hold a statewide elected office in New York if she prevails in the general election, where she will be heavily favored.